White supremacy in the United States: First Trump presidency

+In 2019, the Democratic-led U.S. House of Representatives passed an amendment to the National Defense Authorization Act for Fiscal Year 2020 to study whether it would be possible to screen military enlistees for "white nationalist" beliefs.
+However, the Republican-controlled U.S. Senate eliminated those words before passing the bill, expanding the wording to "extremist and gang-related activity", rather than specifically referencing white nationalism.

 In a 2020 article in The New York Times titled "How White Women Use Themselves as Instruments of Terror", columnist Charles M. Blow wrote:

 We often like to make white supremacy a testosterone-fueled masculine expression, but it is just as likely to wear heels as a hood.
 Indeed, untold numbers of lynchings were executed because white women had claimed that a black man raped, assaulted, talked to or glanced at them.
 The Tulsa race massacre, the destruction of Black Wall Street, was spurred by an incident between a white female elevator operator and a black man.

 As the Oklahoma Historical Society points out, the most common explanation is that he stepped on her toe.
 As many as 300 people were killed because of it.
 The torture and murder of 14-year-old Emmett Till in 1955, a lynching actually, occurred because a white woman said that he "grabbed her and was menacing and sexually crude toward her".
 This practice, this exercise in racial extremism has been dragged into the modern era through the weaponizing of 9-1-1, often by white women, to invoke the power and force of the police who they are fully aware are hostile to black men.
 This was again evident when a white woman in New York's Central Park told a black man, a bird-watcher, that she was going to call the police and tell them that he was threatening her life.

+Reactions to the COVID-19 pandemic were conditioned by the level of white Christian nationalist sentiment among Americans, with those who leaned more in this direction seeing the consequences of the pandemic through a more xenophobic and victim-blaming lens.

+Biden presidency

+In the leadup to the second presidency of Donald Trump, a YouGov poll showed that 44% of Americans believed that he personally supports white nationalism.
+Amnesty International USA proclaimed Trump's first week in office as a rollout of white supremacist policies.

+Second Trump presidency

+In 2026, on July 4th, White nationalist group Patriot Front marched in Washington DC.